kirenz/codelabs/markdown/webscraping/webscraping.md

 Duration: 0:10:00

+- Watch this short video from w3schools which covers the basics of HTML:

+<video id="ewZ_YWbIWXI"></video>

-- HTML stands for "Hyper Text Markup Language".
+- HTML stands for "Hyper Text Markup Language"

 - A **HTML page** consists of a series of *elements* which browsers use to interpret how to display the content.
 Below is a visualization of a simple HTML page structure:

 <img src="img/html-page.png" alt="HTML page" width="200">

+### Tags

 - **HTML tags** are names of the *elements* surrounded by angle brackets `< >`.
 For example, the \<h1\> tag defines the most important heading: